apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 http://www.example.com/search?do[load]=1
 ```

-Optionally, each pseudo-URL can be associated with user data that can be referenced from your **[Page function](#page-function)** using `context.request.userData` to determine which kind of page is currently loaded in the browser.
+Optionally, each pseudo-URL can be associated with user data that can be referenced from your **[Page function](#page-function)** using `context.request.label` to determine which kind of page is currently loaded in the browser.

 Note that you don't need to use the **Pseudo-URLs** setting at all, because you can completely control which pages the scraper will access by calling `await context.enqueueRequest()` from the **[Page function](#page-function)**.